Name Change in Oklahoma

 - Divorce decree.

-Once the SSA have processed and approved your request, you will receive an updated Social Security card in the mail within about 10 business days.
+Once the SSA have processed and approved your request, you will receive an updated Social Security card in the mail within about 10 to 14 business days.

 For a complete list of documents you'll need to submit for a new Social Security card, visit the SSA website.